README.1ST

 Tips: Notes are within a black bordered box, with a lightbulb icon, and white background.
 This is something which is a handy idea to know for the functioning or configuration of the Panl or Solr servers.

-Code Related Snippets
+Code / Output Related Snippets

 01